0303ff/PythonRedirectServer/README.md

 # PythonRedirectServer
-HTTP Server to serve as a way to redirect links and shorten longer links.
+HTTP Server to serve as a way to redirect links and/or shorten longer links.
+This was a project to learn how `BaseHTTPRequestHandler` works in Python3.
+Many things can be fixed or just made better.

 ## Starting the server